mailxread electronic mail |

 & | your current mbox |

-+ file | the named file in the folder directory |
++file | the named file in the folder directory |

-] [filename]is the same as the file
+fold[er] [filename]is the same as the file command.

-displays the names of the files in the directory given by the
+foldersdisplays the names of the files in the directory given by the

-variable; see the
+folder variable; see the

 ENVIRONMENT VARIABLES